Pottery

-Pottery is made by forming a clay body into objects of a desired shape and heating them to high temperatures (600–1600 °C) in a bonfire, pit or kiln, which induces reactions that lead to permanent changes including increasing the strength and rigidity of the object.
+Pottery is made by forming a clay body into objects of a desired shape and heating them to high temperatures (600–1,400 °C) in a bonfire, pit, or kiln, which induces reactions that lead to permanent changes, including increasing the strength and rigidity of the object.
 Much pottery is purely utilitarian, but some can also be regarded as ceramic art.
 An article can be decorated before or after firing.

-Pottery is traditionally divided into three types: earthenware, stoneware and porcelain.
+Pottery is traditionally divided into three types: earthenware, stoneware, and porcelain.
 All three may be glazed and unglazed.
-All may also be decorated by various techniques.
-In many examples the group a piece belongs to is immediately visually apparent, but this is not always the case; for example fritware uses no or little clay, so falls outside these groups.
-Historic pottery of all these types is often grouped as either "fine" wares, relatively expensive and well-made, and following the aesthetic taste of the culture concerned, or alternatively "coarse", "popular", "folk" or "village" wares, mostly undecorated, or, and often less well-made.
+Various techniques may also decorate all.
+In many examples, the group a piece belongs to is immediately apparent, but this is not always the case; for example, fritware uses little or no clay, so it falls outside these groups.
+Historic pottery of all these types is often grouped as either "fine" wares, relatively expensive and well-made, and following the aesthetic taste of the culture concerned, or "coarse", "popular", "folk" or "village" wares, mostly undecorated, and often less well-made.

-Cooking in pottery became less popular once metal pots became available, but is still used for dishes that benefit from the qualities of pottery cooking, typically slow cooking in an oven, such as biryani, cassoulet, daube, tagine, jollof rice, kedjenou, cazuela and types of baked beans.
+Ceramic vessels have been used for cooking since antiquity due to their excellent thermal retention and even heat distribution.
+Porous earthenware, like the tagine, absorbs and releases moisture as steam to tenderise ingredients while preserving flavours.
+Vitrified stoneware provides a dense, non-reactive surface that resists acidic interaction, ensuring taste purity.

+Structural integrity under thermal stress is managed by formulating the clay body to lower thermal expansion.
+This prevents cracking from temperature gradients between heat sources and ambient air.
+Modern ceramic cookware often employs specialised glazes to resist thermal shock and scratching, providing a durable, hygienic interface for ovens and hobs.

+A person who makes the pottery is called a potter.